 Risotto is an Italian dish featuring short-grained rice that’s been cooked in meat or vegetable broth.
 It’s also quick and easy to prepare, so these risotto recipes are great for a nice dinner in a hurry.
+And you can make risotto in big batches for bulk cooking.

 Recipes vary greatly, but all of them are based on cooking the rice in a particular way.
 The rice (most typically the arborio variety) soaks up the broth and softens to a creamy consistency.